benjamincarney/EECS-Faculty-Salary-Predictor/README.md

 ### Presentation

 We used version control for making edits to our poster presentation.
 We also included a few data visualizations that Spencer created for our presentation.
-Nothing to be run here.

 ### Data

 This directory contains a series of .csv files that represent the combined datasets across all four of the different platforms that we used to extract data from.
-Nothing to be run here.

 ---